Skip to Content

 Current understanding: The analemma (figure-8 pattern of the Sun’s position) depends on perihelion position, eccentricity, and obliquity.

 Model prediction: The analemma will shift forward in time with the perihelion precession cycle.
-Its width changes with eccentricity (20,957-year cycle), while its length changes with obliquity (fluctuating between 22.14° and 24.69°).
+Its width changes with eccentricity (~20,957-year cycle), while its length changes with obliquity (fluctuating between 22.21° and 24.72°).

 Predicted analemma shape changes over perihelion precession cycles

-Current theory: The axial precession period is decreasing and will continue to do so until year ~10,000 AD (per Capitaine et al. formula).
+Current theory: The axial precession period is decreasing (Capitaine et al. 2003 polynomial formula).

 Model prediction: The axial precession period is currently below the mean (~25,771 years vs mean ~25,794 years) and still decreasing.
-Both the model and standard theory agree on this current trend.
-The key difference: the model predicts the period will reach a minimum and then increase again back toward the mean, unlike the Capitaine formula which predicts continued monotonic decrease.
+Both the model and the Capitaine formula agree on this current trend.
+The key difference: the model predicts the period will reach a minimum of ~25,312 years around year 12,431 AD, then rise again to a maximum of ~26,051 years around year 32,340 AD, then continue oscillating on the perihelion precession cycle.
+The Capitaine formula is a polynomial extrapolation that does not model this oscillation.

-Graph showing axial precession period decreasing to a minimum, then increasing — contradicting the Capitaine formula's monotonic decrease
+Graph showing axial precession period decreasing to a minimum, then increasing — an oscillation the Capitaine polynomial does not model

 The key difference: Both agree the period is currently decreasing.
-The model predicts an eventual reversal (increase) that the Capitaine formula does not predict.
+The model predicts an eventual reversal (oscillation) that the Capitaine polynomial does not capture.
 The underlying cause is the interaction between lengthening day and shortening solar year.

 Long-Term Predictions (Millennia)